Usability Testing in India

 UX Research and Usability Testing in India

 Punctuality – When conducting lab-based usability testing in India, participants are scheduled to arrive 20 minutes early to allow for traffic.
-This is particularly important in New Delhi.
+This is particularly important in all major cities including New Delhi.
 However, participants are usually punctual for remote sessions, so no special measures need to be taken.

 Reward – Cash incentives are not mandatory, with gifts often being given instead.
 Vouchers are also acceptable, which is very useful when carrying out remote usability testing in India.